Here We Go Again (SR-71 album)

 Here We Go Again is the third and final studio album by American rock band SR-71, recorded during 2003 and released on May 21, 2004.
 It wasn't released outside Japan, although it was available on the band's website through a Japanese import.
+The album is most notable for containing the original version of the hit song "1985," which later became a major success when covered by the band Bowling for Soup.
+The album marked a return to the pop-punk sound of the band's debut album Now You See Inside, following the nu metal direction of their second album, Tomorrow.

 On November 26, 2010, the album was finally released in the United States, more than six years after its initial release in Japan in May 2004, after being recorded during 2003.
 The North American version is available through iTunes, Amazon.com MP3, and other digital retailers and has all the tracks remastered, as well as 3 additional live bonus tracks, and a different track list order.